Capital Construction Updates

 Boardman Hall Modernization

 The project scope is a complete renovation of Boardman Hall and the Llewellyn Wing, including updating the programmatic approach of the building, updating the layout, modernizing the HVAC system, and improving the building envelope.
 The project is estimated at $50.25 million, funded by UMS TRANSFORMS MCEC, ongoing capital improvement funding provided to UMS by Gov. Mills and the Maine Legislature, and fundraising.
-Design is anticipated to start in the fall of 2025, with construction beginning in the summer of 2026 and completion in the summer of 2028.
+The SMRT and Perkins Eastman design firm team was selected for this project.
+Programming is underway and anticipated to be completed by the end of 2025.
+Design is expected to start in early 2026, with construction beginning in the spring of 2027 and completion in the fall of 2028.

 Rendering provided by Perkins Eastman